jimmg35/TransferLearning_leaf/README.md

 # Implementation

-The concept of Transfer Learning is that we take a pre-trained model such as ResNet50, AlexNet...etc as a general feature extractor, and subtitute its output layer with our own classifier depending on the condition of your dataset.
+The concept of Transfer Learning is that we take a pre-trained model such as ResNet50, AlexNet...etc as a general feature extractor, and subtitute its output layer with our own classifier depending on the condition of the dataset.